 Local people helped to raise £14,268 for YMCA Exeter at a local fundraising on Saturday 9th March that saw them sleep out for the night in the grounds of Barnfield Crescent.

-More than 40 people took part at the event on, helping to raise money but also awareness of the work of the local youth charity.
+More than 40 people took part at the event, helping to raise money but also awareness of the work of the local youth charity.
 Participants paid an entry fee of £10 and were sleeping on DIY cardboard beds.

 It was all part of a national YMCA Sleep Easy Week that saw YMCAs across the country come together over seven days to promote their work with young people.

-The money raised was more than will be used to support YMCA Exeter’s services for young people who are transitioning out of homelessness.
+The money raised will be used to support YMCA Exeter’s services for young people who are transitioning out of homelessness.
 Participants included teams from Grow Exeter, New Look, Knight Frank, Exeter College and AECOM.

 Gareth Sorsby, YMCA Exeter Chief Executive, said: We’re thrilled about the success and I’d like to thank everyone who took part and spent the night out with us.